zerotier/lf/README.md

 * Flexible record lookup API allowing multiple nested keys and range queries against 64-bit ordinals associated with each key.
 * Novel proof-of-knowledge mechanism makes it impossible to generate valid records identified by a key whose plain text is not known, increasing the difficulty of data set poisoning attacks by naive attackers.
 * Everything is encrypted including record keys making the system private and secure even though all data is replicated globally.
 Records whose keys are not known cannot even be enumerated or looked up.
+* The *pulse* feature permits information about object "liveness" to be securely broadcast throughout the network in a best-effort fashion with minimal bandwidth overhead.

 ### Limitations and Disadvantages

 * LF is only good for small bits of information that don't change very often.
 * [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) trade-off: AP (availability, partition-tolerance).
 Global locks and authoritative queries are not supported.
 * Full nodes are unsuitable for small resource constrained devices due to high storage and relatively high bandwidth overhead.
+Since all nodes are the same, deployment would normally consist of LF nodes running in the cloud or on larger edge devices with broadband Internet connections and then being queried by other things directly or through the APIs of applications and services that use LF.
 * Storage requirements grow over time in a manner not unlike a block chain.
 Fortunately [storage is getting cheaper over time too](https://www.backblaze.com/blog/hard-drive-cost-per-gigabyte/).
 The data model and protocol are designed to permit partial data discarding and fractional nodes but these features are not implemented yet and likely won't be needed for years.

 ## Building and Running

 LF works on Linux, Mac, and probably BSD.
 It won't work on Windows yet but porting shouldn't be too hard if anyone wants it.
 It's mostly written in Go (1.11+ required) with some C for performance critical bits.
+It depends on a recent version of SQLite which is included in source form to avoid problems due to excessively old versions on some systems.

 To build on most platforms just type `make`.
 You will need Go 1.11 or newer (type `go version` to check) and a relatively recent C compiler supporting the C99 standard.